ple7/Analyzing_4x100m_mixed_medley_relay_swimming_times/README.md

 |    **F**emale     |    **M**ale         |    **F**emale    |    **M**ale      | (**F**-**M**-**F**-**M**) |
 |    **F**emale     |    **F**emale       |    **M**ale      |    **M**ale      | (**F**-**F**-**M**-**M**) |

 One possibility for working out the best possible combination for a team is to substitute the swimmers' times in the matrix above and tally them up.
+For example, using the world record times for each stroke would yield the following table.